Plasmalogen

+Plasmalogens are a class of glycerophospholipid with a plasmenyl group linked to a lipid at the sn-1 position of the glycerol backbone.
+Plasmalogens are found in multiple domains of life, including mammals, invertebrates, protozoa, and anaerobic bacteria.
+They are commonly found in cell membranes in the nervous, immune, and cardiovascular systems.
+In humans, lower levels of plasmalogens are studied in relation to some diseases.
+Plasmalogens are also associated with adaptations to extreme environments in non-human organisms.

+Structure

 Glycerophospholipids of biochemical relevance are divided into three subclasses based on the substitution present at the sn-1 position of the glycerol backbone: acyl, alkyl and alkenyl.
 Of these, the alkyl and alkenyl moiety in each case form an ether bond, which makes for two types of ether phospholipids, plasmanyl (alkyl moiety at sn-1), and plasmenyl (alkenyl moiety with vinyl ether linkage at sn-1).
 Plasmalogens are plasmenyls with an ester (acyl group) linked lipid at the sn-2 position of the glycerol backbone, chemically designated 1-0(1Z-alkenyl)-2-acyl-glycerophospholipids.
 The lipid attached to the vinyl ether at sn-1 can be C16:0, C18:0, or C18:1 (saturated and monounsaturated), and the lipid attached to the acyl group at sn-2 can be C22:6 ω-3 (docosahexaenoic acid) or C20:4 ω-6 (arachidonic acid), (both are polyunsaturated acids).
-Plasmalogens are classified according to their head group, mainly as PC plasmalogens (plasmenylcholines) and PE plasmalogens (plasmenylethalomines) Plasmalogens should not be confused with plasmanyls.
+Plasmalogens are classified according to their head group, mainly as PC plasmalogens (plasmenylcholines) and PE plasmalogens (plasmenylethalomines).
+Plasmalogens should not be confused with plasmanyls.

-Plasmalogens are commonly found in cell membranes in the nervous, immune, and cardiovascular systems.

 Functions

-Plasmalogens are found in numerous human tissues, with particular enrichment in the nervous, immune, and cardiovascular system.
+Plasmalogens are found in numerous human tissues, with particular enrichment in the nervous, immune, and cardiovascular systems.
 In human heart tissue, nearly 30–40% of choline glycerophospholipids are plasmalogens.
 Even more striking is the fact that 32% of the glycerophospholipids in the adult human heart and 20% in brain and up to 70% of myelin sheath ethanolamine glycerophospholipids are plasmalogens.

 Although the functions of plasmalogens have not yet been fully elucidated, it has been demonstrated that they can protect mammalian cells against the damaging effects of reactive oxygen species.
 In addition, they have been implicated as being signaling molecules and modulators of membrane dynamics.